trigaten/Learn_Prompting/docs/applied_prompting/build_chatgpt.md

 ### A Few Examples

-#### Therapy chatbot that asks about your day

-There are many different use cases of this expanding prompt technique.
-In my experience, ChatGPT will only ask follow ups if absolutely necessary or prompted to do so. **It is good at coming up with answer with little context.** It can sometimes, however, be helpful to have an AI chatbot ask follow ups.
-Below is an example prompt for a therapy chatbot that asks about the user's day.
+There are many different use cases of chat bot prompts that store previous conversations.
+In my experience, ChatGPT will only ask follow ups if absolutely necessary or prompted to do so.

+#### Therapy chat bot that asks about your day

+It can be helpful to have a chat bot that actively asks questions and gets feedback from the user.
+Below is an example therapy chat bot prompt that will ask questions and follow ups to help a user think about their day.

 <div style={{textAlign: 'left'}}>
   <img src={Therapy} style={{width: "700px"}} />